diogosq/ggwave-kotlin/README.md

 ```

 ## Notes
-- Always use the same sample rate, format, and protocol settings for both transmission and reception.
 - The receive functions require audio recording permission.
-- See the function documentation for more details and optional parameters.
+- See the original project  [GGWave](https://github.com/ggerganov/ggwave) for more detail about configurations and limitations.

 ## License
 This library is distributed under the MIT License.
 See GGWave's original license for C++ core details.